Manorama (Tamil actress): Career

 She has been in films with five chief ministers.
 She played the female lead in the plays written, directed and acted by C. N. Annadurai, former chief minister of Tamil Nadu.
 She has also appeared in plays with another chief minister of Tamil Nadu, M. Karunanidhi.
-She has acted in films with M. G. Ramachandran and J. Jayalalithaa, who both later became chief ministers of Tamil Nadu later.
+She has acted in films with MGR and J. Jayalalithaa, who both later became chief ministers of Tamil Nadu later.
 She has also acted in Telugu films with Dr. N. T. Rama Rao, who became the chief minister of Andhra Pradesh.
 When asked which character of hers she found most hilarious to play, she specified the role of a talkative female, who is forced to act dumb in a film called Unakkum Vazhvu Varum.
 She had played this role along with Thengai Srinivasan.
 She was bitten by a Bungarus fasciatus/ Kattuviriyan snake during the shooting of Manjal Kungumam and was admitted to hospital.
 Coincidentally, after recovery, the next scene, she had to act was in Aadi Viradham, where she had to bathe a snake statue and sing a lullaby for it, and the director asked her whether she would like to perform and she replied "Yes very much!" and she did the film.

 Manorama, being a close friend of Jayalalithaa and of the firm belief that Jayalalithaa would never be corrupt, campaigned against actor Rajinikanth in support of Chief Minister Jayalalithaa in the 1996 elections.

 In one of her last interviews, in 2015, she was asked if she had any regrets about her life.
 To this, she answered: "I've no regrets at all.
 I'm blessed in this life.
 Even in my next birth, I want to be born as Manorama again.
 I want this same life, and same people around me.
 Most of all, I want my mom with me again."
 In an interview to BBC in 2015, "If I had chosen to act only as a heroine then I would have disappeared from the scene long ago.
 So, I decided to take up comedienne roles, so I survived in the industry for nearly six decades".

 When asked as to how she was able to do more than 1500 films, she said in her interview in September 2015, "I believe I am a blessed person.
 Without God's will, I couldn't have acted in so many films.
 It all just happened in my life, and you won't believe it, but I still have the urge to act.
 The one person who is the reason for all my success is my mom.
 She did everything for me in life, and I miss her the most now (she breaks into tears).
 Whatever I achieve or have achieved in life is only because of her."